-EPSON robotics is a division of the $10B Seiko EPSON Corporation.
-The robotics division of EPSON has been well known in the robotics industry for years specializing in robotics products where high speed and accuracy are required.
-Recently, EPSON has been adding products with greater reach, payload, and economy as well as more integrated options for solutions such as vision guidance, force guidance, flex feeding, and co-bot safety scanners.
+EPSON Robotics is a division of the $10B Seiko EPSON Corporation headquartered in Suwa Nagano Japan.
+The EPSON robotics division headquarters in the USA is located in Los Alamitos CA. they also have a support facility in Indianapolis IN.
+EPSON began in robotics developing a SCARA robot as means of assembly for their own Seiko watch manufacturing.
+Now, nearly 40 years since then, EPSON has become a well-known brand in the robotics industry specializing in robotics applications where high speed and accuracy are required.
+Recently, EPSON has been adding products with greater reach, payload, and economy as well as more integrated options such as vision guidance, force guidance, flex feeding, and co-bot safety scanner interfaces.
 EPSON robot products are very easy to use and based on the highly evolved software programming.
 They offer a wide product range in robot sizes, duty cycles, and price ranges as well as integrated options.

 EPSON robots are used in a wide variety of applications and settings to help in production and QC while lowering overall production costs.
 EPSON robotics has hundreds of different lines of robots that come in all shapes and sizes for any sized production facility.
 Due to this massive amount of configurable and programmable robot lines, EPSON is considered the #1 SCARA robot manufacturer in the world.